Shah Gilani is considered one of the world’s foremost experts on the credit crisis.

 He not only called for the implosion of the U.S. financial markets, he also predicted the historic rebound that began in March 2009.
 Shah’s open letters to the White House, Congress, and U.S. Treasury secretaries outlined detailed policy options that have been lauded by academics and legislators alike.

-His experience and knowledge uniquely qualify him as an expert.
-Gilani ran his first hedge fund in 1982 from his seat on the floor of the Chicago Board of Options Exchange.
-When the OEX (options on the Standard & Poor’s 100) began trading on March 11, 1983, Gilani was working in the pit as a market maker, and along with other traders popularized what later became known as the VIX (volatility index).
+His experience and knowledge uniquely distinguish Shah as a “trader’s trader.”
+Shah ran his first hedge fund in 1982 from his seat on the floor of the Chicago Board of Options Exchange.
+When the OEX (options on the Standard & Poor’s 100) began trading on March 11, 1983, Shah was working in the pit as a market maker.
+And along with other traders, he popularized what later became known as the VIX (volatility index).
 He left Chicago to run the futures and options division of the British banking giant Lloyd’s TSB.

-Gilani studied economics and psychology at the University of California, Los Angeles.
+Shah studied economics and psychology at the University of California, Los Angeles.